 Once your dog has the idea, stand just a foot or 2 away from the object, and give your cue to ‘go around,’ still making the sweeping, pointing gesture you used to lure them.
 Move forward to remind them what to do if they look puzzled or fail to make it the whole way around.
 Dogs will often spin around in a circle as they think it through, it is so cute, they spin when they can’t quite get ‘roll over’ too, it’s almost as if the brain is thinking ‘go in a circle’ but they don’t quite know which kind of circle to make.

 Once your dog can ‘go around’ small objects while you stand 6-8 feet away, you can switch to a larger object like a chair.
 You’ll want the object you choose to be short enough that you can still lead them around if you need to.
 Begin teaching your dog to ‘go around’ the larger object by standing right next to it, always going back a step in the training process anytime you change the object.
-You’ll also go back a step when you try this new trick in another room or take it outside.
+You’ll also go back a step when you start in another room or take it outside.
 Add these context changes one at a time, expecting renewed confusion.
 Step forward or lead them around if necessary.
 Choose bigger objects and obstacles until you dog can generalize the concept and ‘go around’ anything!

 Here’s a fun way to take this trick to the next level: Try having them ‘go around’ your kids, your other dog or another pet animal.
 It’s easiest to work with an animal that will sit still at first.
 You can also work with an exercise ball, and practice moving it around for a dynamic ‘go around,’ that imitates sheep herding moves quite nicely in your own back yard!

 You already know this trick is useful if you’ve ever tried to wave your dog around some obstacle, like a large table, and they looked at you or your gesture, and just didn’t know what to do.
 So many times since Doug has mastered this skill, I have been able to help him figure out how to get around obstacles.
 This is one of my favourite things about dog training: my dog understands me.
 He gets it.
 He knows what my gestures mean, he understands what I’m trying to tell him when I wave, and point, and speak english.
 If you’ve ever taught your dog a trick, then you know how magical a moment it is when your dog figures out what you’re trying to teach them.
 Their chest puffs out, they are so happy, and feel so connected to you.
 Learning to love listening to you is among the best things your dog learns when they are trained.
 If you have always wanted a dog who stares up at you, hanging on your every word, then teach them that your words have meaning.
-Teach them something fun and cool.
-Why not teach them this new trick, ‘go around?’
-You already have everything you need to get started!